Shouq-Alsulami/provision-terraform-via-GA/README.md

 # 3-Tier Application Deployment with AKS

 ## Overview
+## 🧩 Overview
-This repository contains a 3-tier application deployment using Azure Kubernetes Service (AKS).
-The project was developed as part of the Final Project for SDA x IronHacks DevOps & Cloud Computing Bootcamp by Team 3.
+This repository contains the implementation of a *3-tier web application* deployed on *Azure Kubernetes Service (AKS)*.
+The project was developed as part of the *Final Project for the SDA x IronHacks DevOps & Cloud Computing Bootcamp* by *Team 3*.

 ## Presentation
 https://drive.google.com/file/d/1b8uBTV1va76lS0mKsL4AHqCaI-zlEU-x/view?usp=sharing